Sevforev/Unity-Roslyn/README.md

 # Clarification

-This reposity has all the .DLLs required for the Roslyn .NET compiler in Unity, as getting these is a damn struggle.
+This repository contains all the DLL files required for using the Roslyn .NET compiler in Unity, as getting these is a damn struggle.
 All Copyright belongs to Microsoft; https://github.com/dotnet/roslyn

 # Included